vicnaum/markdown-converter/PRIVACY_POLICY.md

 ## Contact Information

-If you have questions about this privacy policy, please contact us at [Your Email].
+If you have questions about this privacy policy, please contact us at lambdalf.dev@gmail.com.

 ## Compliance